What You’ll Learn

 Stage 1: Shopping for a new home

-Your client has $700k left on their current mortgage, and $300k in equity (what's already been paid off).
-They want to upgrade to a new home and start looking at properties.
+For example, say your client has $700k left on their current mortgage, and $300k in equity (what's already been paid off).
+They decide they want to upgrade to a new home and start looking at properties.

 Stage 2: Bridge loan funds down payment

 They take out a bridge loan against their current home equity, which goes towards the down payment on the new home.
 Another $100k from savings also goes towards the down payment.